On January 28, 2020, a Twitter post on the DecolonizeThisPlace account called for a violent uprising in New York City. The message was:

 Amin Husain’s Secret Powers

 Husain is no starry-eyed, amateur justice warrior.
 He is a professionally trained and financed Palestinian terrorist and saboteur.
 Between 2004-2009 he worked as an attorney for the international law firm King & Spalding LLP, so he knows exactly how to leverage his legal expertise to avoid persecution.
-His formula so far has been a combination of obfuscating and anonymizing his direct involvement in the activity and the leverage of very powerful network of political supporters in NYC.
+His formula so far has been a combination of obfuscating and anonymizing his direct involvement in the activity and leveraging a powerful network of political and financial supporters in NYC.

 It is important to note that beside running the US web of ‘revolutionary’ organizations, he is also deeply involved in other domestic and international armed resistance movements such as the Popular Front for the Liberation of Palestine, the Maxican Zapatista National Liberation Army (EZLN), Armed Forces of National Liberation (FALN), and the Islamic State Jammu & Kashmir.